Thank you! Your submission has been received!

 "Hi, you must be Johnny's mom.
 I wanted to talk about his day…"

-She stopped me mid-sentence: “Wait—who are you?”
+She stopped me mid-sentence: "Wait — who are you?"

-Building the "Trust Bank"
+Building the Trust Bank

-Think of every positive interaction as a deposit into a "Trust Bank."
-When a crisis happens, you’re going to have to make a withdrawal.
-If the account is empty, you’re in trouble.
+Think of every positive interaction as a deposit into a Trust Bank.
+When a crisis hits, you'll need to make a withdrawal.
+If the account is empty, you're in trouble.

-Here is the playbook for making daily deposits:
+Here's the playbook for making daily deposits.

-1. Master the "Ordinary" Moments
+1. Master the Ordinary Moments

-Trust isn't built during grand events; it’s built on a random Tuesday at 4:45 PM.
+Trust isn't built during grand events.
+It's built on a random Tuesday at 4:45 PM.

-• “Is my child safe here?”
+• Is my child safe here?

-• “Does this person truly see my child?”
+• Does this person truly see my child?

-• “Will they advocate for my child if something goes wrong?”
+• Will they advocate for my child if something goes wrong?

-You don't need to be their best friend, but they still deserve your full attention.
-Even the "quiet ones" are watching to see if you’re consistent.
+You aren't going to click perfectly with every parent.
+Some are naturally guarded.
+Some are perpetually in a rush.
+Some just haven't had their coffee yet.
+That's fine.
+You don't need to be their best friend, but every parent still deserves your full attention.
+Even the quiet ones are watching to see if you're consistent.

-2. The 90/10 Rule for "Small Wins"
+2. The 90/10 Rule for Small Wins

 If the only time a parent hears from you is when there's a "situation," your Trust Bank is in the red.